BgeeDB/bgee-unil/src/markdown/support/anatomical-homology/anatomical-homology.md

 ![](../img/doc/anatomical-homology/results-table.png#tutoimgborder)

-You can filter the results table using the filter free text box on the top left of the results table.
+You can filter the results table using the filter free-text box on the top left of the results table.
 You can also change the number of entries using the _Show N entries_ box on the top right of the results table.

 ## Background